William Russell, Lord Russell: Execution

+According to the pamphlet, Ketch allegedly "did such a bad job that, after the axe hit the side of Russell's head, Russell looked up at him and said, 'You dog, did I give you ten guineas to use me so inhumanely?'"
+However, Ketch "repudiated the charge" that Russell had paid him twenty guineas the night before the execution (although he stated it was "true I receav'd 10.
+Guenies" from him on the scaffold), that Russell had insulted him, or that he had struck Russell's shoulder rather than his head.
+However, although biographer Sidney Lee contended that the pamphlet was "probably written by Ketch himself", author Stephen Wade describes the provenance of The Apology of John Ketch Esq. as "questionable".

+Russell was exonerated by reversal of his attainder under William III.

 Russell did not confess; in fact, he pleaded that he knew of no plot to execute the king and was not party to any conspiracy to do so.
 He is recorded as having admitted to conspiring to levy a war.
 Such a mini-invasion ultimately took place and was successful; simply put, Russell did not time his meetings correctly.
 He resigned himself rapidly to accept his fate with dignity while still stating his innocence, but was disappointed in the justice he had received, as laid out in his last letter before his death.
 Russell was later pardoned as having committed no part in a directly treasonous plot, casting the evidence as hearsay.
 The pardon remains an official document.

 Whigs later commemorated him as a mistreated martyr, supposedly put to death in retaliation for his efforts to exclude James from succession to the crown.

 Several people were tried and convicted of seditious libel for publishing works about his ghost.